Adyen/adyen-flutter/README.md

 ```

 3. Create an `AdvancedCheckoutPreview` providing two callbacks:
-- `onSubmit`: from your server, make a [`/payments`](https://docs.adyen.com/api-explorer/Checkout/latest/post/payments) request.
+- `onSubmit`: from your backend, make a [`/payments`](https://docs.adyen.com/api-explorer/Checkout/latest/post/payments) request.
 The callback returns two parameters:
-  - `data`: payment data that needs to be forwarded to your server.
+  - `data`: payment data that needs to be forwarded.
   - `extra`: extra information (e.g. shipping address) in case it is specified for the payment method configuration.
 Can be null if not needed.
 - `onAdditionalDetails`: from your server, make a [`/payments/details`](https://docs.adyen.com/api-explorer/Checkout/71/post/payments/details)
 ```dart